 The course is assessed by a range of continuous assessments, including essays, portfolios, reflection assignments and group assignments.

 Applications to the MSc in Adolescent Health will be evaluated by the programme board which will review a range of criteria, including the applicant’s academic record, relevant professional experience, and overall motivation and suitability for the programme.
 Successful candidates will have a strong undergraduate record with a minimum of a 2.2 in Level 8 in the social sciences, health sciences, or a cognate discipline.
 Applicants with a Level 7 with extensive experience working with adolescents will also be considered on a case by case basis.
 Applicants are also required to submit a Personal Statement that highlights their commitment to the field of adolescent health.
+Applicants are required to submit two letters of recommendation.
 Applicants should also include a resumé.

 International applicants are required to have an equivalent degree and results from their undergraduate university.
 Applicants from countries where English is not the official language must submit scores from the International English Language Testing System (IELTS).
 A minimum score of a 6.5 is required on the IELTS.

 Full-time- 90 ECTS; Part-time- 30 ECTS Year 1 + 60 ECTS Year 2

 - Foundations of Adolescent Health Practice, Policy, and Science;

 - Adolescent Health and Development; Qualitative Research Methods;